zhongyang219/TrafficMonitor/Help_en-us.md

 # TrafficMonitor Frequently Asked Questions
 This is the page about the Frequently Asked Questions of TrafficMonitor.
 If you want to view the detailed introduction of the functions and usage of TrafficMonitor, please [click here](https://github.com/zhongyang219/TrafficMonitor/wiki) to go the the TraffinMonitor Wiki page (Only Chinese Available).

+### "Taskbar window appears to the left of the taskbar" dose not work in Windows 11 when using version 1.84

+In version 1.84, if the taskbar window is aligned to the left, the taskbar window will always appear on the right because it overlaps the original taskbar button when shown on the left.
+The program detects taskbar alignment by reading the key value of "TaskbarAl" in the registry "\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced".
+But if you never change the alignment settings of the taskbar, this key is not exist and TrafficMonitor mistakenly thinks the taskbar is left aligned.
+This is a bug.
+The solution is:
+Click the right mouse button in the taskbar, select Taskbar Settings, and change the alignment method of the taskbar once.
+After generating the above key value, for example, change "center" to "Align left", and then change it back to "center".

-### 1. How to show the CPU and memory usage?
+### How to show the CPU and memory usage?

 Right click the main window and check "Show More Info".
 If you also need to display the CPU and memory usage in the taskbar window, right click the taskbar window and check "CPU and Memory Usage" in the "Display Settings<img src="./Screenshots/images/item.png" style="zoom: 80%;" />" sub menu.
-### 2. How do I set the color of each item in the taskbar window individually?
+### How do I set the color of each item in the taskbar window individually?
 Select "Options" In the right-click menu, switch to "Taskbar Window Settings" tab, check "Specify colors for each item", and then click the color block on the right side of "Text Color " to pop up the dialog box for taskbar window color settings. <br>
 If you do not check "Specify colors for each item", you can only set the uniform color for the text.
-### 3. "Auto run when Windows start" dose not work
+### "Auto run when Windows start" dose not work
 Starting from version 1.80, the version with temperature monitoring and the version without temperature monitoring have adopted different methods to realize "auto run when Windows start".

 * Versions without temperature monitoring and versions before 1.80: